fish hotels

 Enhancing woody habitats, called ‘snags’, provide marron with a source of shade, shelter, food, and place to rest out of the water.
 Unfortunately, snags are lacking in many waterways having been removed for various reasons over the last hundred years.
 Research also suggests marron are often territorial and won’t move far if the habitat is healthy.

-The six snags will be deployed in the Harvey River during Autumn 2024, and they will then be monitored to determine their success in enhancing healthy habitat for freshwater fish and marron.
+The six snags were deployed in the Harvey River during Autumn 2024, alongside 9 fish hotels.
+They will then be monitored to determine their success in enhancing healthy habitat for freshwater fish and marron.

 This project brings together organisations, industry, government, scientists, local community and landholders to restore river function and diversity to the highly degraded lower reaches of the Harvey River in Western Australia.